Concordium/concordium.github.io/source/testnet/guides/run-node.rst

    :local:
    :backlinks: none

-In this guide, you learn how to run a node on your computer that participates in the Concordium network.
+In this guide, you learn how to run a node on your Linux computer that participates in the Concordium network.
 This means that you receive blocks and transactions from other nodes, as well as propagate information about blocks and transactions to the nodes in the Concordium